 The diagram shows the flow of data within ICOS.
 The explanations below relate to the numbers in the diagram.

 1. Data are collected at ICOS measurement stations.
-There are more than 130 sites in 12 coun-tries, making up three networks of Atmosphere, Eco-system and Ocean stations.
+There are more than 170 sites in 16 countries, making up three networks of Atmosphere, Ecosystem and Ocean stations.
 Some sites or stations are equipped with up to 100 data-collecting instruments and sensors.

 2. The ‘raw’ data are stored in a safe repository as soon as possible.
 Environmental observation data are very precious, because, if the data are lost, it is not possible to go back and re-measure.
 Therefore, copies of all ‘raw’ data are transferred to safe, long-term storage at a trustworthy data centre.
 Typically, this is done within 24 hours of collecting the data.